Best Places to Go in Montana for Nature, Skiing, City Life & Much More!

 Read More: Ultimate Guide to Visiting Holter Lake and the Gates of the Mountains

 Love racing down the mountainside in the middle of winter?
 Us too!
-Here are the best places to go skiing in Montana this year.
+Next up are a couple of our favorite places in Montana to visit in winter for snow adventures.

 The preeminent ski resort in Montana is massive Big Sky Mountain Resort.
 It’s home to a number of challenging runs that make Big Sky Mountain a ski destination exciting for experienced skiers and snowboarders.
 Yet it also has plenty of trails for beginners and is home to an excellent ski school.